 Uniting In-School and Out-of-School Time to Support Social and Emotional Needs

-PSELI is part of Birth to 22: United for Brighter Futures, a countywide effort to improve outcomes for young people.
-It supports skills such as how to manage emotions, achieve positive goals, show empathy, maintain positive relationships and make responsible decisions.
+To foster more positive learning experiences for all children, Prime Time continues to offer and support ways adults can model and reinforce life skills.
+Through a countywide effort with Birth to 22 United for Brighter Futures, Prime Time and the School District have joined forces to improve outcomes for young people, supports skills such as how to manage emotions, achieve positive goals, show empathy, maintain positive relationships and make responsible decisions.

 Parents/guardians know their children best.
 Life skills begin in a child’s home and are reinforced in school and in out-of-school time programs.
 They’re needed on playgrounds, in lunchrooms, hallways, and out-of-school settings.
 Out-of-school time activities also provide opportunities to practice skills like sharing, leadership, entering social situations and social inclusion.
 SEL is not a distraction from—and does not take time away from—school-day academic learning or afterschool homework help.

 Research shows that SEL is essential for learning and increases academic performance.
 For example, communication, teamwork and conflict resolution are needed in school and in the workforce.